 - You Are Petrified To Talk - Death cannot be avoided; however, by making a concerted effort, you can overcome your fear of public speaking difficulties and perhaps even come to enjoy it.
 The action here refers to preparation.
 Practice your speech so you are prepared, and remember that the more you do anything, the less frightening it becomes.

 - Lack of Confidence - You run the danger of alienating the audience if you lack self-confidence.
 Though many have public speaking anxiety, being overly-anxious is particularly detrimental.
 Prior planning and practice assist presenters develop the sense of command required for the audience to believe and accept their message.

 - Inattention To The Audience - Your presentation won't be successful if you don't know your audience.
 The speech's tone and content must be developed after thorough research about the audience's ages, cultures, values, and present level of understanding.

-You risk losing credibility by not taking enough time to acquire and organize your information.
+- Ineffective Organization - You risk losing credibility by not taking enough time to acquire and organize your information.
 Researching the target audience, the subject, and the sources come first.
 Create an attention-grabbing introduction, three paragraphs to address the key topics, and a conclusion before organizing the information.
 And even public speaking training can also help you in such a situation.

 - Inadequate Preparation - Before going for public speaking, practice it in its entirety.
 By saying the phrases aloud, speakers can better identify areas for improving their word flow and voice intonation, as well as how to convey passion.

 - Ineffective Time Management - Run the speech through to make sure it stays within the allotted time.
 Because they have not correctly timed and practiced their information delivery, many speakers end up speaking longer than necessary.
 You should practice for roughly eight minutes if your speech is 10 minutes long.

 - The Prepared Topic Is Not What The Audience Wants To Hear - Consider making adjustments based on what this particular audience wants to hear.
 If not, attempt to make your topic more interactive, so you can learn precisely what is going on with your audience and why they are rejecting your case.

-It normally happens because of public speaking anxiety.
+- You Forget About The Topic - It normally happens because of public speaking anxiety.
 Even the best of us experience it.
 Take a moment to collect yourself, take a big breath, and then change the subject or, if it's clear, politely ask for assistance from the audience.

-This can be handled in a non-confrontational way while still conveying the message that the behavior is inappropriate.
+- You Keep Getting Interrupted - This can be handled in a non-confrontational way while still conveying the message that the behavior is inappropriate.

-On-time completion is regarded as a mark of professionalism.
+- More Could Be Said, But Time Is Running Out - On-time completion is regarded as a mark of professionalism.
 Instead of just continuing on and on because you still have the stuff to say, gather your thoughts swiftly and close your speech with something unique.

-Those who fear speaking in public can overcome their public speaking anxiety by enrolling in a public speaking course led by professional instructors.
+- Enroll in Public Speaking Course - Those who fear speaking in public can overcome their public speaking anxiety by enrolling in a public speaking course led by professional instructors.
 Kafqa Academy offers the best quality public speaking training to all individuals who want to get rid of the anxiety of speaking in front of a crowd.

 - Know Your Subject - The less likely you are to err or veer off course, the better you will grasp what you are talking about, and the more passionate you are about the subject.
 And you will be able to find yourself again fast if you do get lost.
 Spend some time preparing your answers to any inquiries the audience may have.

-Plan out your presentation in detail in advance, taking into account any props, audio, or visual aids.
+- Be Prepared - Plan out your presentation in detail in advance, taking into account any props, audio, or visual aids.
 Your level of organization will determine how unnerved you are.
 To stay on course, write an outline on a little card if you can visit the location where you'll be speaking and check out the equipment before your presentation.

 - Practice Some More, Then Some More - Several times over, run through your entire presentation before participating in any public speaking.
 Ask for feedback from a few individuals you feel comfortable doing it for.
 Practicing with a few people you don't know well may also be beneficial.
 Consider recording your presentation to watch it afterward and identify where it needs work.

-You could overestimate the likelihood of awful things happening when you're scared of something.
+- Challenge Certain Public Speaking Fears - You could overestimate the likelihood of awful things happening when you're scared of something.
 Describe your specific concerns.
 Then, directly refute each worry or the chance that your feared events will occur by listing plausible and alternative outcomes and any independent proof.

-Visualize a successful presentation.
+- Imagine Yourself Succeeding - Visualize a successful presentation.
 Your negative feelings about behaving in social situations can be reduced, and some anxiety can be reduced by thinking positively.
 Take a few deep breaths.
 This has a relaxing effect.
 Before you approach the podium and throughout your speech, take two or more slow, deep breaths.